fluxcd/multi-tenancy/README.md

 | DEV-TEAM2 | team2       | org/dev-team2         | Namespace scoped e.g. ingress, services, network policies

 First you'll have to create two git repositories:
-* a clone of this repository for the cluster admins, I will refer to your clone as `org/dev-cluster`
+* a clone of [fluxcd-multi-tenancy](https://github.com/stefanprodan/fluxcd-multi-tenancy) repository for the cluster admins, I will refer to it as `org/dev-cluster`
-* a repository for dev team1 with a config map definition `org/dev-team1`
+* a clone of [fluxcd-multi-tenancy-team1](https://github.com/stefanprodan/fluxcd-multi-tenancy-team1) repository for the dev team1, I will refer to it as `org/dev-team1`

 ### Install the cluster admin Flux